 Known issues are grouped by target and categorized by VRT classification.
 Any issue with a status of

-duplicate is counted as a known issue.
+informational is counted as a known issue.
 You can drill down into the issues based on their VRT classification.

 Program Brief View